kaiyumcg/Vortex/README.md

 2. FAnimation clip
 3. Animator controller

-FAnimator can play or `mixes and play` all three forms of animation data.
+FAnimator can play or *Mixes and play* all three forms of animation data.

 ## FAnimationClip